amc-econ/nlp_patent_classification/notes/README.md

 ## Research code

-* **Aim:** create a simple Python library that anyone can reuse the NLP algorithm to categorise technologies with PASTAT + Patent text.
+* **Aim:** create a simple Python library that anyone can reuse the NLP algorithm to categorise technologies using PASTAT data + Patent text data.
 * An inspiring example is [stanza](https://arxiv.org/pdf/2003.07082.pdf).

 ## Data processing